atiladefreitas/dotfiles/nvim/LSP_INSTALLATION_GUIDE.md

+---
+**⚠️ DISCLAIMER: AI-Generated Content**

+This document is fully AI-generated and was created for Neovim + AI workflow testing and proof-of-concept purposes.
+Use at your own discretion and verify configurations before implementation.

+---

 # LSP Server Installation Guide

 Since we've moved to a native LSP setup without Mason, you'll need to install the language servers manually.
 Here's how to install each one: